callmesalmon/callmesalmon.github.io/_posts/2025-01-04-worst-language-sequel.markdown

 UUUUUUUUuAUUUUuAUUAUUUAUUUAUEEEEOoAUAUAOAAUuEoEOoAAeAOOOeUUUUUUUeeUUUeAAeEOeEeUUUeOOOOOOeOOOOOOOOeAAUeAUUe
 {% endhighlight %}

 After a quick `Makefile` my interpreter was good to go!
-So I released it onto github, check it out [here](https://github.com/ElisStaaf/scream).
+You can check it out in the [archives](elisstaaf.github.io/archive/scream24), or on [github](https://github.com/ElisStaaf/scream).
 And with that, I'd like to present to you, the last step of this language endeavour:

 *Step 5.
 Profit.*